davidjohnbaker1/teachingExamples/data_science/hypothesis_testing/README.md

 Other world, nothing is happening (H0).
 If we can build up evidence against one, only left with logic of other being not not true.

-Learing Goal
+Learning Goal

-* [ ] Describe the logic of null hypothesis significance testing as it relates to Induction/Popper
+* [X] Describe the logic of null hypothesis significance testing as it relates to Induction/Popper

 ### Example